Identifying an abandoned or nuisance vehicle

 - deal with a vehicle that is untaxed but not abandoned.
 You can report this to the DVLA who have the power to prosecute the registered keeper of the vehicle.

-Unfortunately, we are unable to act on any report that has been made anonymously, as we need to be able to contact the informant for further information.
-We also do not proceed with any vehicle that still has valid road tax, until the tax has expired.
+Please note that we are unable to act on any report that has been made anonymously, as we need to be able to contact the informant for further information and to keep you up to date with progress.
+Details of informants will remain strictly confidential at all times.
+We also do not proceed with any vehicle that still has valid road tax until the tax has expired.

 Start the journey